usama7628674/sysb.AI/_posts/2020-02-04-how-to-get-static-subdomain.md

 image: /img/portfolio/2
 ---

-We need to send `SYSB_SUBDOMAIN` environemnt variable via `ssh` to get the static subdomain of sysb.AI.
+Apart from cool dynamic subdomain we also have functionality to have static subdomain.
+We send `SYSB_SUBDOMAIN` environemnt variable via `ssh` to get the static subdomain of sysb.AI.

-1. We need to export the environment variable like below:
+1. We need to export the environment variable and we run the below command on terminal:
 ```
 export SYSB_SUBDOMAIN=my-awesome-subdomain
 ```